hammurabi-dev/hammurabiX/README.md

 ### acknowledgements

-- We copied and modified functions/classes from HEALPix.
+- We copied (with caution and minimal adjustments) some key functions/classes from HEALPix.
 - We use TinyXML2 as the XML file parser.